-FIGURE 23-2: WDT BLOCK DIAGRAM
+FIGURE 24-2: WDT BLOCK DIAGRAM

-23.4 JTAG Interface
+24.4 JTAG Interface

-PIC24FJ64GA004 family devices implement a JTAG interface, which supports boundary scan device testing as well as in-circuit programming.
+PIC24FJ64GA004 family devices implement a JTAG interface, which supports boundary scan device testing.

-23.5 Program Verification and Code Protection
+24.5 Program Verification and Code Protection

 For all devices in the PIC24FJ64GA004 family of devices, the on-chip program memory space is treated as a single block.
 Code protection for this block is controlled by one Configuration bit, GCP.
 This bit inhibits external reads and writes to the program memory space.
 It has no direct effect in normal execution mode.